hqywork/EntityFramework.wiki.Chinesize/Using-EF7-in-Traditional-.NET-Applications.md

 1. ```Install-Package EntityFramework.Commands -Pre``` to make the migrations commands available in your project.
 * ```Add-Migration MyFirstMigration``` to scaffold a migration to create the initial set of tables for your model.
-* ```Update-Database``` to apply the new migration to the database.
+* ```Apply-Migration``` to apply the new migration to the database.
 Because your database doesn't exist yet, it will be created for you before the migration is applied.

 If you make future changes to your model, you can use the ```Add-Migration``` command to scaffold a new migration to apply the corresponding changes to the database.
-Once you have checked the scaffolded code (and made any required changes), you can use the ```Update-Database``` command to apply the changes to the database.
+Once you have checked the scaffolded code (and made any required changes), you can use the ```Apply-Migration``` command to apply the changes to the database.

 ## Use Your Model
 You can now use your model to perform data access.